Skip to content

 Step 4: Verify instrumentation

 Check Datadog for incoming traces, metrics, and logs.
-Use the env (like pirates-dev) and service (like too-tikki) tags in Datadog to filter the results.
+Use the env and service tags to filter the results.
+For example: